cajsaschold/TDDE31/lab1-spark/README.md

 # Spark Exercises

 This repository contains a series of **Big Data Analytics (BDA1)** exercises focused on **Apache Spark**.
 The tasks involve processing large-scale temperature and precipitation datasets to extract insights such as temperature trends, station-based averages, and precipitation levels.

-## Overview

-- The exercises are designed to be executed using Spark (PySpark or Scala).
+The exercises are designed to be executed using Spark (PySpark or Scala).
-- The dataset consists of temperature and precipitation readings from 1950-2014.
-- The project demonstrates data filtering, aggregations, and distributed computing using Spark’s RDD transformations and actions.

----

 ## **Exercises & Tasks**